salsita/inStyle/README.md

 ### Base

-Base uses [normalize.css](https://github.com/necolas/normalize.css/) as default and defines 2 top level components - `root` (html) and `body`.
+Base uses [normalize.css](https://github.com/necolas/normalize.css/) or [Meyer reset](http://meyerweb.com/eric/tools/css/reset/) as default and defines 2 top level components - `root` (html) and `body`.
 This is useful for referencing top level attributes coming from libraries like Modernizr, states that change the whole page scaffold or any other exception necessary to propagate from a parent node.

 ```Sass
 .button-submit